ahoymarcus/nextjs-myjs-tech-blog/articles/data-exchange-formats-and-patterns2022-03-09.md

 Although, some characteristics would help to balance the advantages and disadvantages of a method:

+- **Data Set Characteristics**
+- **Data Environment Characteristics**
+- **Scope Constraints**

 #### Data Set Characteristics

-1. Data complexity: relates not only in terms of multitude of related data elements, but also in terms of a predefined or not set of properties.
+1. **Data complexity**: relates not only in terms of multitude of related data elements, but also in terms of a predefined or not set of properties.
 	1.1.
 In the case of a more complex and a more diverse data set, a **direct database access** should be the most effective.
 	1.2.
 In the cases of a set of a more structured set of data a **API service** could be a effective idea.
-2. Frequency of data update: the frequency of data update can bring a substantial overhead, so for these cases more automated methods like APIs and Messaging could be a better choise.
+2. **Frequency of data update**: the frequency of data update can bring a substantial overhead, so for these cases more automated methods like APIs and Messaging could be a better choise.
 3. Data size: large data sets usually requires **file transfer** or **direct database connection**.

 #### Data Environment Characteristics

-1. Data flows and breadth of solution:
+1. **Data flows and breadth of solution**:
 	1.1.
+Message Broker: this kind of application uses a middleare architecture to mediate 1-1, 1-N, and N-M interactions, and can work effectively with large, asynchronous, and highly performant transfers.
+	1.2.
+Data streaming: this one could be a good choise for a large number of data sources continuously transfering data.
+2. **Frequency of data usage**: if it is necessary most up-to-date data or even live data, some form of synchronous procedure call or API would resolve better.
+3. **Data versions**: for the cases where the data provided needs to be delivered in different versions or schemas, a solution with API should not be the better choise, because the Havard.edu doc states that multiple schemas or versions in a single API would be complex and would often accrued technical debt within a codebase.
+4. **Data security**: this one seems to be another point where the use of APIs should be seem with the proper care, because all the security controls fro this type of data service comes externaly from other applications like authentication, or from databases, or from the file server own security controls.
+5. **Data transformation complexity**: as it was said before, a high complexity demand from data transformation would be be suited with direct database connection.
+But milder cases could be tackled by a API.
+6. **Connectiion persistence**: in relation to the duration of the connections, **long-lived protocols** would fit better to be opened indefinitely.
+While **short-lived protocols** have some kind of session time frame.
+	6.1.
+For long-lived procols, one example could be the WebSocket Protocol.
+	6.2.
+And for short-lived protocols there are HTTP, among others.

 #### Scope Constraints

+Constraints are requirements present in any kind of project, so for a data exchange one things wouldn't be different.

+At the highest level, the Harvard.edu doc cites the **Scope Triangle** of:

+1. **Time**
+2. **Cost**
+3. **Quality**

+Interesting also to notice that these 3 basic constraints may be linked in a way that a change at one may cause correlated change at another, for example, reducing Time would on the other side represent lower Quality or a higher Const.

+Other constraints could be:

+4. Available Technical Skills
+5. Business Strategies
+6. Organization Culture

+#### Organization Considerations

+#### Consumer Characteristics